openSUSE/news-o-o/_posts/2008-06-06-sneak-peeks-at-opensuse-110-package-management-with-duncan-mac-vicar.markdown

 ---
 author: News Team
+comments: true
 date: 2008-06-06 15:07:19+00:00
 layout: post
 link: https://news.opensuse.org/2008/06/06/sneak-peeks-at-opensuse-110-package-management-with-duncan-mac-vicar/
+slug: sneak-peeks-at-opensuse-110-package-management-with-duncan-mac-vicar
-title: "Sneak Peeks at openSUSE 11.0: Package Management, with Duncan Mac-Vicar\
+title: 'Sneak Peeks at openSUSE 11.0: Package Management, with Duncan Mac-Vicar'
-  "
+wordpress_id: 810
 categories:
 - Distribution
 ---

 In this article we will be covering all of the changes in and around the package management stack in the upcoming openSUSE 11.0.
 There have been a plethora of both visual and behind-the-scenes changes.
 We'll also be talking to [Duncan Mac-Vicar](http://en.opensuse.org/User:Dmacvicar), YaST team lead, [ZYpp](http://opensuse.org/Libzypp) and KDE developer, to find out a little more later.

 <!-- more -->